Skip to main content

 In Lunatask, you can use date-based scheduling to move a task out of sight until it becomes actionable, i.e. defer it to a later date (hey Lunatask, remind me in three months that I need to ...).

-Dates in Lunatask behave more like start dates or deferred dates, not like end dates or deadlines.
+Dates in Lunatask behave as start dates or deferred dates, not like end dates or deadlines.

 To do this, open the task detail and click on the option to schedule the task.
 The popup appears where you select a future date using the calendar or by typing the date — our natural language parser will do its best to interpret the date.